Jersey City, New Jersey: Post-World War II: 1950s–1970s

 In 1964, the Hudson County Boulevard Commission planned to apply for federal funds to upgrade Kennedy Boulevard that would require the Boulevard be converted into a major highway by widening the roadway, cutting down trees and removing sidewalks.
-The Jersey City Junior Woman’s Club, led by future New Jersey assemblywoman, Joan M. Quigley, protested daily and formed the "Save Our Boulevard" committee.
+The Jersey City Junior Woman's Club, led by future New Jersey assemblywoman, Joan M. Quigley, protested daily and formed the "Save Our Boulevard" committee.
 The protests culminated in 30 Club members playing cards in the middle of the Boulevard blocking traffic resulting in the arrests of four members.
 The fallout from the protests and arrests forced county officials to abandon the pursuit of federal funds, disband the Commission and led to a ban on truck traffic from the Boulevard.

 From August 2 to 5 1964, race riots occurred in the predominantly African American neighborhood of Lafayette in the Bergen-Lafaytte section of the city.
 The riots began on August 2 when a young black woman, Delores Shannon, was arrested for disorderly conduct and Arthur Mays, brother of future Olympian, city councilman and state assemblyman, Charles Mays, was arrested for intervening at the Lafayette Gardens public housing complex.
 Clashes between police and black residents occurred over the next three days.
-On August 3, mayor Thomas J. Whelan met with local leaders and clergymen and the leadership of the Congress of Racial Equality (CORE) and the NAACP to discuss how to address the inequities in the African American community and how to end the civil unrest.
+On August 3, mayor Thomas J. Whelan met with local leaders and clergymen and the leadership of the Congress of Racial Equality and the NAACP to discuss how to address the inequities in the African American community and how to end the civil unrest.
 By the end of the riots on August 5, at least 46 people had been injured, 52 people were arrested and 71 stores and businesses were damaged.